arc80/plywood/repos/plywood/docs/PlyTool.md

 Runs the build system inside the current build folder.

+<% member plytool run %>

+If an executable target has been built inside the current build folder, this command runs it.

 <% member plytool codegen %>

 Performs code generation across all repos.